IFIUS

-IFIUS (International Federation for Interuniversity Sport) was a democratic non profit organisation whose main objective was to organise the yearly World Interuniversity Games, in which teams of students from different Universities and Colleges worldwide competed in different sport competitions.
-In 2011, IFIUS was disbanded and integrated inside Panathlon.
+IFIUS (International Federation for Interuniversity Sport) was a democratic non-profit organisation whose main objective was to organise the yearly World Interuniversity Games, in which teams of students from different universities and colleges worldwide competed in different sport competitions.
+In 2011, IFIUS was disbanded and integrated into Panathlon.

 History

-Until 2003 the Games were held on Weekends during the year - from 2004 onward the Games were held in a one-week period in October, establishing a true World Championship Format.
+Until 2003 the games were held on weekends during the year.
+From 2004 they were held in a one-week period in October.